mobizt/ReadyMail/README.md

 The maximum numbers of messages that can be stored in the list and the soring order can be set via the second param (`searchLimit`) and third param (`recentSort`) of `IMAPClient::search()` function.

-The `currentMsgIndex` value provides the index of message in the list.
+The `IMAPCallbackData::currentMsgIndex` value provides the index of message in the list.

 **Content Stream**